Quantum Phase Estimation (QPE) for Solving Molecular Energies

 return normalization, normalized_mol_hamiltonian

-normalization, normalized_mol_hamiltonian = normalize_hamiltonian(
+normalization, normalized_mol_hamiltonian = normalize_hamiltonian(mol_hamiltonian)

 print(f"The normalization value of the Hamiltonian is {normalization}")

-The normalization value of the Hamiltonian is 17.61546220154492
+The normalization value of the Hamiltonian is 17.61546220154498

 Designing the Quantum Model

-Defining a powered Hamiltonian simulation
+Defining a Powered Hamiltonian Simulation

 where \(\gamma_2 \equiv \sum_{l,m,n} |\alpha_m\alpha_n\alpha_l| \left |\left[P_l,\left[P_m, P_n\right]\right]\right|_\infty\).
-In particular, we can see that the number of repetitions grows as \(t^{3/2}\).
+In particular, note that the number of repetitions grows as \(t^{3/2}\).

-In QPE, we apply powered Hamiltonian simulation:
+In QPE, apply a powered Hamiltonian simulation:

-for our specific molecule.
+for the specific molecule.

 import itertools